Common Organization of the Society: Ideal of a socialized state

 The idea of socialized state was developed by Adam Skwarczyński, the main theorist of the Piłsudski's camp.

 The formula for a dynamically conceived structure of the state-social whole was to be the socialization of the state.
 This term (adopted by Colonel Walery Sławek) was based on the distribution of responsibility for the fate of the state to the entire society.
 This was to be done primarily through social organizations: educational, cultural and professional, bringing citizens together in teams for concrete, creative and free work.
 A special role - including in professional syndicates - should fall to the intelligentsia, a stratum - as Skwarczyński, confident in the moral strength of the Polish intelligentsia tradition, emphasizes - that is above class and inherently “state-forming.”
 For, unlike both the world of wage labor and the world of capital, the intelligentsia is bound to its profession not so much by material interest as by vocation, professional refinement and passion.
 Thanks to the educative influence of the intelligentsia, the worker can become, according to Skwarczyński (who stands here, let us note, on the antipodes of the views of the integral syndicalist Georges Sorel, known for his view that workers should liberate themselves from the influence of intellectuals, harmful to their cause), “not a mercenary for pay, but a creator perfecting his craft, loving his product and feeling his organic and moral connection to it.”

 The POS concept

-In the weeks following the dissolution of the BBWR, Slawek attempted to concretize the principles of functioning that he wished to instill in the Sanacja camp, whose leader he still felt himself to be.
-These attempts resulted in the concept of the so-called Common Organization of the Society.
-It is difficult to determine the date of the POS concept.
-Some - Janusz Jedrzejewicz and Józef Winiewicz - try to give a specific date for the project.
-Others, like Jan Hoppe, claim that the POS concept was the result of many years of thought and was never fully pronounced.
-The text, which forms the basis for discussing Sławek's views, dates from the turn of 1935/36 and was sent to many people, including Edward Śmigły-Rydz, who referred to it strongly negatively.
-The text has not been published.